csev/cc4e/book/chap01.md

 that follows the function name.
 The argument declarations go between the argument list and the opening left brace; each declaration is terminated by a semicolon.
-The names used by `power` for its arguments are purely _local_ to power, and not accessible to any other function: other routines can use the same names without conflict.
+The names used by `power` for its arguments are purely _local_ to `power`, and not accessible to any other function: other routines can use the same names without conflict.
 This is also true of the variables `i` and `p`: the `i` in `power` is unrelated to the `i` in `main`.

 [comment]: <> (page 24 , **24** THE C PROGRAMMING LANGUAGE CHAPTER I )

-The value that `power` computes is returned to `main` by the return statement, which is just as in **PL/I**.
+The value that `power` computes is returned to `main` by the `return` statement, which is just as in **PL/I**.
 Any expression may occur within the parentheses.
 A function need not return a value; a `return` statement with no expression causes control, but no useful value, to be returned to the